 Investing in shares of our common stock involves a high degree of risk.
 You should carefully consider the following risks and uncertainties, together with all of the other information contained in this Annual Report, including our financial statements and related notes included elsewhere in this Annual Report, before making an investment decision.
 The risks described below are not the only ones we face.
-Moreover, we may have already experienced the circumstances described in one or more of the risk factors described below.
 Many of the following risks and uncertainties are, and will continue to be, exacerbated by any worsening of the global geo-political, business, and economic environment.
 The occurrence of any of the following risks, or of additional risks and uncertainties not presently known to us or that we currently believe to be immaterial, could materially and adversely affect our business, financial condition, reputation, or results of operations.
 In such a case, the trading price of shares of our common stock could decline, and you may lose all or part of your investment.